 A new interest in clones and lesser-known varieties will drive vineyard plantings in Washington State in the next ten years, say industry experts.

-Limited retail shelf space could impact the success of
+Limited retail shelf space could impact the success of new varieties.

 by Melissa Hansen